cfreshman/bud/README.md

 - conversation history shapes personality - so traits can change over time
 - openai api for natural dialogue

+### companion app
+- a react-native app that allows you to carry a bud with you - 'a bud in your pocket'

 ## stack
 - typescript
 - three.js